lemonraiser/lv-syn-grid/README.md

 - **Graph based network construction**<br>
   Representation of the network model using graph theory.
 A minimum spanning tree (MST) is applied to derive radial grid topologies typical for rural low-voltage grids.
 - **Photovoltaic (PV) integration**<br>
+Integration of PV systems into the synthesized grid model for simulation.
+- **Load flow calculation**<br>
+Automatic conversion of the generated graph into a pandapower model, enabling load flow and time series simulations.
+For the simulation of grid behavior over time standardized load profiles are used, allowing analysis of voltage levels, line loading.
+- **Geospatial visualization**<br>
+Visualization of networks, loads, and simulation results on geographic maps, enabling intuitive analysis.

 ### Study Area
 In progress ...